covid-policy-modelling/control-plane-template/README.md

 Check out the three control plane repositories.
 Sibling directories are useful.
-- dev
-- staging
-- prod

 **Merging dev into staging**:

-1. Navigate to your checkout of `dev-control-plane`.
+1. Navigate to your checkout of `control-plane-dev`.
 1. Add a remote for `staging`:
    ```
-   git remote add staging git@github.com:<your_org>/staging-control-plane.git
+   git remote add staging git@github.com:<your_org>/control-plane-staging.git
    ```
 1. Update `master` and push to a branch on `staging`:
    ```